oVirt/ovirt-site/source/documentation/self-hosted/chap-Installing_Additional_Hosts_to_a_Self-Hosted_Environment.html.md

 8. Click **OK**.

+_Note: To add the ability to deploy the Self-Hosted Engine on an existing host, you must select **Installation** and choose **Reinstall** on the host and repeat the above steps._

 **Prev:** [Chapter 6: Backing up and Restoring an EL-Based Self-Hosted Environment](../chap-Backing_up_and_Restoring_an_EL-Based_Self-Hosted_Environment) <br>
 **Next:** [Chapter 8: Migrating Databases](../chap-Migrating_Databases)